Revolution Drug Doubles Pancreatic Cancer Survival

 This analysis is AI-generated and may not perfectly represent each source's reporting.
 Always read the original articles for full context.

-Revolution Medicine's experimental pancreatic cancer drug, daraxonrasib, has shown remarkable results in doubling survival time compared to standard chemotherapy.
-According to multiple reports from Reuters, The Guardian, and other sources, the once-daily pill significantly improved symptoms and extended the lives of patients who had previously failed one round of chemotherapy.
+Revolution Medicine's experimental pancreatic cancer drug daraxonrasib has shown remarkable results by doubling survival time compared to standard chemotherapy.
+According to multiple reports from Reuters, The Guardian, Sky News, CBS News, PBS, Daily Mail and StatNews the once-daily pill significantly improved symptoms and extended lives of patients who had previously failed one round of chemotherapy.

-The clinical trial involving 500 patients demonstrated that daraxonrasib reduced the overall risk of death by 60% compared to those treated with chemotherapy.
+The clinical trial involving 500 patients demonstrated that daraxonrasib reduced overall risk of death by 60% compared to those treated with chemotherapy.
 The drug also halted or reversed tumor progression in nearly a third of patients, compared to just 10% in the chemotherapy group.
-These findings were presented at the American Society of Clinical Oncology (ASCO) annual meeting in Chicago.
+These findings were presented at the American Society of Clinical Oncology (ASCO) annual meeting and published in the New England Journal of Medicine.

-Dr. Rachna Shroff, an ASCO expert in pancreatic cancer from the University of Arizona Cancer Center, described the results as 'revolutionary,' noting that such a doubling of survival and reduction in risk of death has never been seen in patients whose cancer progressed after chemotherapy.
-The trial also showed that patients taking daraxonrasib lived for an average of 13.2 months compared to 6.7 months for those on standard chemotherapy.
+Dr. Rachna Shroff, an ASCO expert in pancreatic cancer from the University of Arizona Cancer Center, described the results as 'revolutionary,' noting that such a doubling of survival time has never been seen in patients whose cancer progressed after chemotherapy.
+The trial showed that patients taking daraxonrasib lived for an average of 13.2 months compared to 6.7 months for those on standard chemotherapy.

 How this summary was created